kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 <details>
 <summary>2022 - Traveling the World</summary>

-The second round of chemo, radiation and surgery at Dana Farber had gifted Kathryn an additional period of good health.
+The second round of chemo, radiation and surgery gifted Kathryn an additional period of good health.
 As always, she was determined to make full use of this time.
 This year she traveled the world!

 <h3> Yosemite & Muir Woods </h3>